n8n stock chart automation

 Troubleshooting common issues

-- No data from API: check API key in Credentials and test endpoint in curl.
+- No data from API: check API key in Credentials and test the endpoint in

-- MACD looks wrong: ensure your EMA function initialisation matches expectations; a missing seed value shifts early outputs.
+Date.parseand convert to ISO. - MACD looks wrong: make sure the EMA function initialisation matches expectations; a missing seed value shifts early outputs.

 - Alerts not sending: check SMTP credentials and firewall rules for port 25/587.